isi-metaphor/metaphor-adp-server/README.md

-# Metaphor Interpretation Web Service
+# Metaphor ADP Server

-The code in this repository provides both the end-user interface and the JSON API for handling requests to interpret metaphors.
+This repository contains a server for running abductive interpretation of metaphors.
+It includes a web interface and a JSON API.

 ## Installation